root-project/web/about/team.md

 software for data acquisition and online analysis for different experiments.
 From 2004 starts contributing to different ROOT components like I/O with XML, SQL, JSON, THttpServer, JavaScript ROOT.
-Currently is responsible for the development of new web-based GUIs in ROOT like RCanvas, REve, RFitPanel and many others.
+Currently is responsible for the development of new web-based GUIs in ROOT like RCanvas, REve, RFitPanel and many others.<br><br>

 #### [Stephan Hageboeck](https://phonebook.cern.ch/phonebook/#search/?query=Stephan+Hageboeck)
 <img src="{{'/assets/images/SH.jpg' | relative_url}}" width="30%" style="padding: 0 15px; float: left;">